Lightning (DC Comics): Blackest Night/Brightest Day

 During the events of Blackest Night, Jennifer is seen desperately trying to fight off the Black Lantern invasion of Manhattan alongside her teammates.
-Jennifer and Stargirl try to Lightning is shown on the cover of the upcoming JLA/JSA crossover, battling a crazed Alan Scott alongside her teammates and the Justice League of America.
-Writer James Robinson mentioned that he specifically wants to use Jennifer, and that he considers her "a very underused, but great character".
+Lightning is shown on the cover of the JLA/JSA crossover, battling a crazed Alan Scott alongside her teammates and the Justice League.
+Writer James Robinson mentioned that he specifically wanted to use Jennifer, and that he considers her "a very underused, but great character".

 She later appears alongside fellow teen superheroines Stargirl, Supergirl, and Batgirl, as part of a team of heroines created by Wonder Woman to repel an alien invasion of Washington D.C.

 Lightning later plays a key role during the team's first encounter with the new villain Scythe, using her electrical abilities to help defeat him.
 When the JSA chooses to stay and help rebuild the city of Monument Point (which had suffered massive amounts of damage during the battle with Scythe), Lightning is attacked and nearly killed by a villain named Doctor Chaos, but she is eventually revived by Doctor Fate.
 Chaos had been hired to evict all heroes from Monument Point.